tyage/flag-bird/README.md

 # Flag Bird Google Chrome Extension

-It may useful to capture the flag.
+It may help you to capture the flag.

 - ~~HTTP Request~~
 - ~~Network Capture (http, websocket, ...)~~